Scholarships for Current Students

 The Pacific University Veteran's Endowed Scholarship provides support for veterans who are in good academic standing and have demonstrated financial need.
 Deadline to apply is Monday, March 1, 2021.

-Semester/Yearlong Study Abroad Scholarships
+Semester/Yearlong Study Abroad Scholarships from Outside Organizations

 - Benjamin A. Gilman International Scholarship